Benefits for families with children.

 Under what circumstances am I entitled to benefits?

-Anyone who is registered with their place of residence or habitual abode in Germany will receive child benefit and parental allowance for biological and adopted children and for a spouse's children/registered partner (stepchildren) principally subject to the following, regardless of or depending on his or her own income.
+Anyone who is registered with their place of residence or habitual abode in Germany will receive child benefit and income-dependent parental allowance for biological and adopted children and for a spouse's children/registered partner (stepchildren) principally subject to the following, regardless of his or her own income.
 You can also receive child benefit for grandchildren or foster children living in your house or apartment.